logisticinfotech/react-native-custom-swiper/README.md

-### React Native customist swiper using FlatList React native component.
+### React Native custom swiper using Flatlist

-### A Light component for swipe element ,How to images or custom view swiping using this custom library, please follow below step to installation.
+### Use images or custom views for swiping, lets follow below steps to use this library.

 # Guide